Cobra pose: Description

 This backbending pose may be entered from a prone position or from Downward Dog.
 The palms are placed under the shoulders, pushing down until the hips lift slightly.
 The backs of the feet rest on the ground and the legs are outstretched; the gaze is directed forwards, giving the preparatory pose.
 For the full pose, the back is arched until the arms are straight, and the gaze is directed straight upwards or a little backwards.
 In Bhujangasana the legs remain on the ground, whereas in Upward Dog the hips, thighs and knees are lifted slightly off the ground.
 Salabhasana (Locust pose) or Sphinx pose can be used to prepare for Bhujangasana.

 Bhujangasana is part of the sequence of yoga postures in some forms of Surya Namaskar, the Salute to the Sun.
 Balasana, child's pose, is one of the counter poses (balancing out the stretch) for Bhujangasana.

+Sivananda Saraswati places his palms under each shoulder.
+His elbows are held close to his body.
+While performing the backward bend, he recommends focusing on “...feeling the vertebrae bend one by one, until only the part of the body from the navel down touches the floor.”
+The arms remain passive and should not bear any body weight.

+B. K. S. Iyengar places both hands flat on the floor next to his pelvis.
+He lifts his torso upward using his arms.
+His weight rests on his legs and palms.
+He tightens his glutes and engages his thighs to maintain momentum in the backward bend.

+In Bikram Yoga, movement is guided upward as far as possible, using only the strength of the back.

+According to Heinz Grill, too, the power for active movement should come primarily from the spine.
+“The arms themselves only give the body some accompanying guidance(...)”
+It is not the act of raising the body, but rather the extension of the spine – and thus the shaping of the movement – that he considers to be of “most importance”.

+Erling Petersen, a student of Swami Narayanananda, advises that, when it comes to the shoulders, they should be kept relaxed and the shoulder blades drawn together.